Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 Symptom: The converted checkpoint loads, but quality drops sharply or tensor-parallel shards disagree after serving rollout.

-Cause: Head grouping is not arbitrary.
+Cause: Head grouping isn't arbitrary.
 Query and KV heads often follow a fixed ordering in the weight matrices, and tensor-parallel sharding can interleave or chunk that order in specific ways.
 Regrouping without respecting the original layout silently changes which heads share a K/V projection.

 Fix: Preserve the model's published head ordering during regrouping, then run a tiny parity test and shard-level smoke test before broader evals.
 Don't assume head 0-7 is always the intended first group.

-Symptom: Tensor-parallel serving uses more memory than expected, or some shards replicate K/V state.
+Symptom: Tensor-parallel serving uses more memory than your head-ratio estimate predicted.

 Try this without looking back at the tables: